-France Delaware Liability of Directors and Officers • • Under Delaware law, a corporation's certificate of incorporation may include a provision eliminating or limiting the personal liability of a director to the corporation and its stockholders for damages arising from a breach of fiduciary duty as a director.
-However, no provision can limit the liability of a director for: • any breach of the director's duty of loyalty to the corporation or its stockholders; • acts or omissions not in good faith and the meanty of environments. or that involve intentional misconduct or a knowing violation of law; intentional or negligent payment of unlawful dividends or stock purchases or redemptions; or any transaction from which the director derives an improper personal benefit.
+France Delaware Liability of Directors and Officers Under French law, the directors and the officers are individually or jointly and severally liable, as the case may be, to the company or to third parties, either for breaches of the laws or regulations applicable to société anonyme, or for breaches of the Articles of Association, or for misconduct in their management.
+In addition, French law provides for cases of criminal liability of the directors and officers.
+The by-laws may not include any provisions limiting the liability of directors.
+Under Delaware law, a corporation's certificate of incorporation may include a provision eliminating or limiting the personal liability of a director to the corporation and its stockholders for damages arising from a breach of fiduciary duty as a director.
+However, no provision can limit the liability of a director for: • any breach of the director's duty of loyalty to the corporation or its stockholders; • acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; intentional or negligent payment of unlawful dividends or stock purchases or redemptions; or any transaction from which the director derives an improper personal benefit.
 Voting Rights French law provides that, unless otherwise provided in the by-laws, each shareholder is entitled to one vote for each share of capital stock held by such shareholder.
 Delaware law provides that, unless otherwise provided in the certificate of incorporation, each stockholder is entitled to one vote for each share of capital stock held by such stockholder.

-France Delaware Shareholder Vote on Certain Transactions Generally, under French law, completion of a merger, dissolution, sale, lease or exchange of all or substantially all of a corporation's assets requires: Generally, under Delaware law, unless the certificate of incorporation provides for the vote of a larger portion of the stock, completion of a merger, the approval of the board of directors; and consolidation, sale, lease or exchange of all or substantially all of a corporation's assets or dissolution • approval by a two-thirds majority requires: of the votes held by the shareholders present, represented by proxy or voting by mail at the the approval of the board of directors; and relevant meeting. • approval by the vote of the holders of a majority of the outstanding stock or, if the certificate of incorporation provides for more or less than one vote per share, a majority of the votes of the outstanding stock of a corporation entitled to vote on the matter.
+France Delaware Shareholder Vote on Certain Transactions Generally, under French law, completion of a merger, dissolution, sale, lease or exchange of all or substantially all of a corporation's assets requires: Generally, under Delaware law, unless the certificate of incorporation provides for the vote of a larger portion of the stock, completion of a merger, the approval of the board of directors; and consolidation, sale, lease or exchange of all or substantially all of a corporation's assets or dissolution approval by a two-thirds majority requires: of the votes held by the shareholders present, represented by proxy or voting by mail at the the approval of the board of directors; and relevant meeting. • approval by the vote of the holders of a majority of the outstanding stock or, if the certificate of incorporation provides for more or less than one vote per share, a majority of the votes of the outstanding stock of a corporation entitled to vote on the matter.
 Dissent or Dissenters Appraisal Rights French law does not provide for any such right but provides that a merger is subject to shareholders' approval by a two-thirds majority vote as stated above.
-Under Delaware law, a holder of shares of any class or series has the right, in specified circumstances, to dissent from a merger or consolidation by demanding payment in cash for the stockholder's shares equal to the fair value of those shares, as determined by the stockholder.
+Under Delaware law, a holder of shares of any class or series has the right, in specified circumstances, to dissent from a merger or consolidation by demanding payment